Dunedan/mbp-2016-linux/README.md

 ## Contribution

-If you want to contribute to get Linux running smoothly on the MacBook Pro 2016, report all findings how to get devices working as pull requests!
+If you want to contribute to get Linux running smoothly on the MacBook Pro 2016, report all findings on how to get devices working as pull requests!
 All help is appreciated.

 There is also a chat available via gitter for discussions: